LatinScribe/siloam-public/README.md

  ## Development requirements
+ > _Note:_ The following are techstacks and hardware requirements which we strongly recommend you be familiar with for developing the project.

  **Operating System:** Any recent browser (Chrome, Firefox, etc), Android & iOS (mobile version)
 ### Back-end
 - **Languages:** JavaScript/TypeScript